-In year 1 students study the development of psychoanalytic thought and attend a clinical skills seminar where they practice the techniques needed to work psychoanalytically with couples.
-Personal development happens in their own personal therapy.
+The course is divided up into a pre-clinical year 1 where students study the development of psychoanalytic thought and attend a clinical skills seminar where they practice the techniques needed to work psychodynamically with couples and individuals.
+Personal development happens in self-reflective groups and in their own personal therapy.
 Tutorials enable learning to be embedded.
-In addition, students begin clinical work in person at TR's premises in the City of London and attend weekly individual supervision and a clinical seminar where they discuss each other's work.
-Students often undertake their Infant Observation in this year, attending a weekly seminar to support this.
-They also undertake their psychiatric placement, if needed.
+A selection process is then undertaken to see if students are ready to begin clinical work at Tavistock Relationships.